Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Requires: Large or Small Thrown Weapon(s)
  - Status: X Paralysis for 20 IC

 Effects: This technique acts as a link to any thrown weapon attack, and allows the attack to bypass half the damage reduction of those hit by it.
-The attack is defended against  X is equal to the amount your Accuracy beats your opponent's defensive roll by, to a maximum of 3.
+X is equal to the amount your Accuracy beats your opponent's defensive roll by, to a maximum of 3.
 Against defenses which are not rolled, or if the opponent elects not to defend, the maximum Paralysis is inflicted.

 ## C-Rank
 #### --( Jinraisen - Thunderclap Arrow )--